Written by: Paul and Linda McCartney

 ‘Eat At Home’ was released as a single in several European countries in 1971, with ‘Smile Away’ on the b-side.
 Although not issued in the US or UK, it reached number seven in the Netherlands and eight in Norway.

-Wings later performed ‘Eat At Home’ during their European tour.
+Wings later performed ‘Eat At Home’ during their Wings Over Europe tour in the summer of 1972.

 love that song.
 The groove is so good